marijnh/Eloquent-JavaScript/18_http.md

 {{index sandbox, [browser, security]}}

 Making ((HTTP)) requests in web page scripts once again raises concerns about ((security)).
 The person who controls the script might not have the same interests as the person on whose computer it is running.
-More specifically, if I visit _themafia.org_, I do not want its scripts to be able to make a request to _mybank.com_, using identifying information from my browser, with instructions to transfer all my money to some random account.
+More specifically, if I visit _themafia.org_, I do not want its scripts to be able to make a request to _mybank.com_, using identifying information from my browser, with instructions to transfer away all my money.

 For this reason, browsers protect us by disallowing scripts to make HTTP requests to other ((domain))s (names such as _themafia.org_ and _mybank.com_).